senbox-org/sen2like/README.md

 ## About

+The __Sen2Like__, [1] project is funded by the EU Copernicus programme (https://www.copernicus.eu/fr).

+It is a contribution to on going worldwide initiatives (*NASA-HLS, Force, CESBIO [2],[3]) undertook to facilitate higher level processing starting from harmonized data.

 The CEOS Analysis Ready Data for Land (CARD4L) are satellite data that have been processed to a minimum set of requirements and organized into a form that allows immediate analysis with a minimum of additional user effort and interoperability both through time and with other datasets. http://ceos.org/ard/

-The __Sen2Like__, [1] project is funded by the EU Copernicus programme (https://www.copernicus.eu/fr).
-It is part of on going worldwide initiatives and efforts (*NASA-HLS, Force, CESBIO [2],[3]) aimed at facilitating higher level processing starting from harmonized data.

 The __Sen2Like__ framework is a scientific and open source software.
 In its current implementation (*November 2020*) , input Level 1 and Level 2 Landsat 8 (LS8) products are processed to be harmonized with Sentinel-2 data (S2).
 The two following ARD product types are generated :